Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Alternatives to a full sofa in a studio

-If the room can’t support a sofa plus a desk, consider two lounge chairs, a compact loveseat, or a daybed that doubles as seating—flexibility can beat capacity.
+If the room cannot support a sofa and a desk, consider a two-seater sofa, a compact loveseat, or a daybed that works as seating during the day.
+In a tight layout, flexibility can matter more than raw seating capacity.

 FAQs